1st Saudi envoy to the Palestinians in West Bank, Israeli minister in Riyadh amid normalization push

 The Palestinian Authority also has not specified what it is willing to accept from the Israeli government.
 President Abbas said at the United Nations General Assembly in New York last week that there can be no Mideast peace without his people enjoying their "full and legitimate national rights."

-Netanyahu, meanwhile, has said his focus was on normalizing relations between Israel and other Arab states before seeking a solution to the Israel-Palestinian conflict.
-Israel opened diplomatic relations in 2020 with three Arab countries, including the Gulf Arab states of United Arab Emirates and Bahrain.
+Netanyahu, meanwhile, has staked his legacy on Israel's normalization of ties with Arab states as an alternative to negotiating with the Palestinians.
+In 2020, Israel forged relations with three Arab countries, including the Gulf Arab states of United Arab Emirates and Bahrain.

-The visit by Tourism Minister Katz to Riyadh further accelerates the countries' push for normalization.
+The visit by Tourism Minister Katz to Riyadh appeared to further accelerate the countries' push for normalization.
 Before taking off for Saudi Arabia, Katz described tourism as a “bridge between nations.”

 “Partnership in tourism issues has the potential to bring hearts together and economic prosperity,” he said.